Mirasaura: Description

+Size of two specimens of Mirasaura including the holotype SMNS 97278 (left) and the holotype of Longisquama compared to a human hand.
+A considerably larger isolated crest (SMNS 97280) of Mirasaura exists but is not shown here.

 The skull of Mirasaura has the superficially bird-like appearance typical of drepanosaurs, with a long, tapering snout, domed skull roof, and large, somewhat forward-facing eye sockets.
 Teeth are present in the sides of the jaws, but the tip of the snout is toothless.
-The vertebral column consists of seven cervical vertebrae, 24 dorsal vertebrae, and two sacral vertebrae; the number of tail vertebrae is unknown.
-The anterior dorsal vertebrae are curved, with enlarged neural spines, giving it a humped back, as in many other drepanosaurs but unlike its close relative Longisquama.
-The forelimb lacks the modifications that characterize more derived drepanosaurs such as Drepanosaurus.
+Mirasaura differs from Longisquama in having the teeth extend less far down the jaws.
+The skull of the M. grauvogeli holotype specimen (SMNS 97278) is very small, at 1.7 cm long.
+The vertebral column consists of seven cervical vertebrae, 24 dorsal vertebrae, and two sacral vertebrae.
+The number of tail vertebrae is unknown.
+The anterior (toward the front) dorsal vertebrae are curved, with enlarged neural spines, giving it a humped back, as in many other drepanosaurs but unlike its close relative Longisquama.
+The forelimb lacks the extreme claw-associated modifications that characterize drepanosaurids such as Drepanosaurus.

 Like its close relative Longisquama, Mirasaura possessed a tall crest made of superficially feather-like integumentary structures over its back.
 The common preservation of these structures in isolation implies they may have been regularly molted.
+Analysis of preserved melanosomes of the integumentary structures found them to be more similar to true feathers than to scales, though the structures are not thought to have a common origin.
+The crest is around 5.1 cm tall in the holotype, only a third of the height of the isolated crest SMNS 97280, which reached at least 15.3 cm, which along with other anatomical details suggests that the holotype specimen represents a relatively young individual.